-D. Demonstrated Ability to Implement Proposed Project of Similar Size and Scope

-In 2003, SkillSource was created as the non-profit entity of Virginia Career Works - Northern (VCWN) with a mandate for fiscal oversight and resource development in support of the programs and services of the VCWN.
-SkillSource's mission is to catalyze a world class, globally competitive business environment in Northern Virginia to offer world-class preparation to every Northern Virginia resident at its five (5) Virginia Career Works - Northern Centers.
+D. Demonstrated Ability to Implement Proposed Project of Similar Size and Scope programs and services of the VCWN.
+SkillSource's mission is to catalyze a world class, globally competitive business environment in Northern Virginia to offer world-class preparation to every